ben/writings/rebase.md

 ![](non-trivial-a.png)

-You can use interactive rebase to merge the "accidental" fix into master, while keeping the in-progress feature separate.
+You can use rebase to merge the "accidental" fix into master, while keeping the in-progress feature separate.
 Let's suppose that commits `e` and `f` contain this fix.
 First, we create a new branch to hold the fix: